 See Kootenay National Park in a single day with a drive along the 94 kilometre Banff-Windermere Highway.
-Stop and snap some photos at a scenic viewpoint, take a “behind the scenes tour” with the Kootenay Guided Tour App or get some fresh air on a short self-guided interpretive walk.
+Stop and snap some photos at one of the many scenic viewpoints, enjoy a river-side picnic, or get some fresh air on a short self-guided interpretive walk.

-It once took an entire day to drive from Banff to Radium Hot Springs in a Fort Model T. When the highway opened in 1923, one government publication praised the Banff-Windermere highway as an excellent road for drivers because, "fear was practically eliminated”.
+It once took an entire day to drive from Banff to Radium Hot Springs in a Ford Model T. When the highway opened in 1923, one government publication praised the Banff-Windermere highway as an excellent road for drivers because, "fear was practically eliminated”.
 Today, the trip from either Banff or Lake Louise can be made in just 90 minutes…but why rush when you can stop and smell the fireweed?

 Download the Kootenay Guided Tour App from iTunes or Google Play and enjoy a guided audio tour of one of BC’s most scenic highways.
 Hear behind-the-scenes stories from Parks Canada staff and get insider tips on where to stop.